tjune1/cse15l-lab-report3/index.md

    Example 8:

-   Count the lines, words, and characters for each files in the `Media` directory that contains the string `Commercial`.
+   The command line `find technical/government/Media/*Commercial* |xargs wc` count the lines, words, and characters for each files in the `Media` directory that contains the string `Commercial`.

 ```
 (base) JundeAir:docsearch jun.tan.1$ find technical/government/Media/*Commercial* |xargs wc